-If you're using your chatbot to reduce your customer support agents' workload, then look closely at ticket deflection rates.
-This shows the average number of tickets your team has had overtime due to your chatbot.
+If you're using your chatbot to reduce your customer support agents' workload, look closely at ticket deflection rates.
+This shows the average number of tickets your team has had over time due to your chatbot.

 Most Frequently Asked Questions

-You can dig into your chatbot's metrics to see which questions are being asked and what paths are being taken most frequently.
-Data like this can show whether your chatbot is set up to answer your customer or prospects' concerns or if you need to make some tweaks.
+You can dig into your chatbot's metrics to see which questions are asked and which paths are taken most frequently.
+Data like this can show whether your chatbot can answer your customers' or prospects' concerns or if you need to make some tweaks.

 Customer Satisfaction Rate

 Some chatbots end with a simple question: "How would you rate your service today?"
-Collecting this information results in a customer satisfaction rate or how happy your users are with your chatbot's abilities.
+Collecting this information results in a customer satisfaction rate of how happy your users are with your chatbot's abilities.
 Lower rates indicate a misstep somewhere in the chatbot experience.
-You can follow up with a simple, “Why?" to discover the reason.
+You can follow up with a simple "Why?" to discover the reason.